 The Hawaii Senior Olympics is a multi-sport event for men and women 50 years of age and older, no matter where they reside (many events are open to younger persons, as well).
 The Hawaii games are sanctioned by the National Senior Games Association (NSGA), which also organizes the National Senior Games presented by Humana.

-The National Senior Games are held every odd-numbered year – the next games will be in 2015 in Minnesota – seniors wishing to enter the 2015 National Senior Games, presented by Humana, must qualify in 2014 (2013 is not a qualifying year) through a local event like the Hawaii Senior Olympics.
+The National Senior Games are held every odd-numbered year – the next games will be in 2015 in Minnesota – seniors wishing to enter the 2015 National Senior Games, presented by Humana, can qualify in 2014 through a local event like the Hawaii Senior Olympics.
 For information about the National Senior Games, go to nsga.com.

 Dates of Competition, Entry Deadline